rmrresearch/GhostFragment/docs/source/background/established_methods/fmo.rst

 :cite:t:`Inadomi_2002` detailed a mechanism for retrieving orbital energies and densities from FMO.

+:cite:t:`Sekino2003` used FMO to approximate a DFT calculation, PW91/STO-3G.
+Also considered were the HOMO/LUMO energies, dipole moment, and quadrupole moment of the systems.
+Systems considered were water-ammonia clusters and DNA.
+Errors in energies were on the order of a millihartree, multipole moments matched to within a few tenths (units were not specified).

-:cite:t:`Fedorov2004` discussions about distributed computing of FMO with GAMESS.
+:cite:t:`Fedorov2004b` discussions about distributed computing of FMO with GAMESS.
 Presensts some SCF/6-31G* and SCF/STO-3G calculations of large water clusters.